ahujaesh/daringdragonswebpage/README.md

 **v9**
 - added Google translate for international visitors
 - updated back-to-top buttons with new styling
-- updated the cookie popups styling
+- updated the cookie popup styling
 - added more meta tags to all of the pages (author, keywords, etc.)
 - improved the locked pages ( [Sets&Costumes page](https://daringdragons.eshaanahuja.repl.co/sets&costumes.html) and [Script Page](https://daringdragons.eshaanahuja.repl.co/script.html).)

 **v8**
-- Improve feedback form styles
+- Improve feedback form styles using FormFacade causing the addition of the reCAPTIA button to the page (I finally found out when this was added on March 27, 2024, ages after this was added after hous of searching for the reason of why it's here, because I didn't use it and I was the only person who has ever worked on this website.)
 - remove all iframes for faster speeds
-- lazy load videos of our past preformances
+- lazy load videos of our past performances
 - add "help, I forgot my password" screens to the ["Script progress"](https://daringdragons.eshaanahuja.repl.co/script.html) and ["Sets and costumes progress"](https://daringdragons.eshaanahuja.repl.co/sets&costumes.html) pages.